-The Regional Office of Education #8 did not provide financial reports to auditors by August 31, 2018 for their fiscal year 2018 audit.
-The trial balance was provided to auditors in November 2018.
-The draft financial report was provided to auditors in October 2019.
+The Regional Office of Education #8 did not provide financial reports to auditors by August 31, 2019 for their fiscal year 2019 audit.
+The trial balance and draft financial report were provided to auditors in December 2019.

 Effect:

 When financial statements and records are not provided in a timely manner, delays in the audit occur and the usefulness of the financial statements and related findings resulting from the audit is impacted.
 Additionally, untimely financial statements could result in repercussions from granting agencies including a loss of funding.